|Resident of Cecil County

 - By registering for courses, students acknowledge responsibility of tuition and fee charges generated by the registration.

 - Current tuition and fee information is published in the credit course schedule.
 All tuition and fees are subject to change without prior notice.

 - Students who audit courses are charged tuition at the same rate as students taking courses for credit.

 Offsets costs to provide various classroom materials and equipment needed to successfully offer classes, including instructional equipment, lab and classroom supplies, computer paper and software.

-Covers the cost of registration, add/drop and withdrawal from courses, student identification cards, admissions, transcripts, graduation, and the use of physical education facilities and equipment.
+Covers the cost of registration, add/drop and withdrawal from courses, student identification cards, admissions, transcripts, and graduation.

 Student Development Fee

-Covers expenses incurred for student development activities and cultural events discounts open to the student population.
+Covers expenses incurred for student development activities, the use of physical education facilities and equipment, and cultural events discounts open to the student population.